Sustainabot – a mini robot that draws using everyday materials

 I lead Swansea University's HCI research group – the FIT Lab, and collaborate closely both at Swansea and beyond, working with colleagues at many institutions, ranging from University of Edinburgh to IIT Bombay to Microsoft Research Africa.

 I believe strongly in open source software, and have created a large number of freely-available tools and apps.
-These range from the widely-used digital storytelling app Com-Phone Story Maker to the popular email tool Email OAuth 2.0 Proxy.
+These range from the widely-used digital storytelling app Com-Phone Story Maker to the phone sharing platform Better Together, a range of tools to improve Canvas usability, and the popular email tool Email OAuth 2.0 Proxy (sponsored by Auth-Email).
 You can find out more about my research, funded projects and other work at my personal website – see simon.robinson.ac.

 Areas Of Expertise